Media in Abitibi-Témiscamingue

 Almost all media in the Abitibi-Témiscamingue region of Quebec serves all cities in the region, with very little differentiation between the three primary cities of Rouyn-Noranda, Val-d'Or, and Amos.

 Although the cities of Rouyn-Noranda and Val-d'Or are far enough apart that radio and television stations in the area serve the cities from separate transmitters, almost every broadcast station in either city has a rebroadcaster in the other city.
 The only nominal exceptions are the cities' separate Énergie stations, although at present even these stations share the majority of their broadcast schedule.
 While Amos is the official city of license for some of the rebroadcasters, only one radio station originates in that city, and all transmitters licensed to either Amos or Val-d'Or encompass both cities within their broadcast range.

+History

+In 1920 the first newspaper in the region L'Abitibi appeared and its director was Hector Authier.
+In 1922, it became La Gazette du Nord and subsequently L'Écho Abitibien in 1952.

+In 1938 Donald A. Jones, the owner of the Rouyn-Noranda Press, obtained a broadcasting license.
+The following year the station CKRN was in operation, affiliated with CBL-Toronto.
+RNC Média was founded in 1948 by Jean-Joffre and David-Armand Gourd and brings together the stations CKRN 1400 AM (Rouyn-Noranda), CKVD 900 AM (Val-d'Or), CHAD 1340 AM (Amos) and CKLS 1240 AM (La Sarre).

+In 1957 CKRN-TV became the first television station in Abitibi-Témiscamingue, affiliated with Radio-Canada television.
+Until 2018, the region was served by ICI Radio-Canada Télé (CKRN-DT) which broadcast on channel 4 in Rouyn-Noranda, affiliated with RNC Média with antennas throughout the region.